paulowalmeida/ulha-angular-stack/state-management-based-component-plugin/templates/README.md

 # State Management Based Component Plugin
-From this plugin, you can get a state management layer with Ngrx/Store in your Angular project.
+From this plugin, you can get a state management based Component with Ngrx/Store in your Angular project.

 ## Features
 - A service facade to abstract the use of actions and selectors by your component;